Engin-Boot/capture-behavior-of-a-visit-counter-ChinmitaShetty/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given
+  Given : There is a power shutdown
-  When
+  When : Power restarts
-  Then
+  Then : Document data

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given
-  When
-  Then
+  Given : The sensor that scans and counts is offline When : There needs to be details of people documented Then : Count the number once it restarts